Barani2396/ICKNNI-And-CCKNNI/README.md

 # ICKNNI-And-CCKNNI
-Incomplete case KNN and Complete case KNN imputation algorithms compute the missing values in datasets by utilizing the shortest path technique.
+Incomplete case KNN and Complete case KNN imputation are two data mining algorithms, which compute the missing values in datasets by utilizing the shortest path technique.
+The work outlines the efficiency of these algorithms and identifies the best suitable for discrete datasets.